-During fiscal year ended September 30, 2001, six meetings of the Board of Directors were held which all of the respective members attended except that one Director was absent from two meetings.
+During fiscal year ended September 30, 2002, six meetings of the Board of Directors were held which all of the respective members attended.

 The Audit Committee is a standing committee of the Board of Directors and currently consists of Messrs.
-Brown, Clements, Murphy and Thompson, all of whom are independent, non-employee directors.
+Clements, Hoover, Murphy and Thompson, all of whom are independent, non-employee directors.
 The functions of the Committee are to determine whether management has established internal controls which are sound, adequate and working effectively; to ascertain whether Company assets are verified and safeguarded; to review and approve external audits; to review audit fees and the appointment of independent public accountants; and to review non-audit services provided by the independent public accountants.
+The Committee held six meetings during fiscal year ended September 30, 2002.
+All members attended these meetings except that one Director was absent from one meeting.
 For additional information, see "Report of the Audit Committee".

 The Compensation Committee currently consists of Messrs.
-Clements, Murphy and Thompson, all of whom are non-employee directors.
+Brown, Clements, Murphy and Thompson, all of whom are non-employee directors.
 The function of the Committee is to determine compensation for the officers of the Company that is competitive to enable the Company to motivate and retain the talent needed to lead and grow the Company's business.
-The Committee held three meetings during fiscal year ended September 30, 2001.
+The Committee held two meetings during fiscal year ended September 30, 2002.
 All members attended these meetings.